eddmann/eddmann.github.io/_posts/2021/2021-02-15-advent-of-code-2015-day-21-rpg-simulator-20xx.md

 ---
 layout: post
 title: 'Advent of Code 2015 - Day 21 - RPG Simulator 20XX'
-meta: 'Solving the Advent of Code 2015 Day 21 puzzle using TypeScript'
+meta: 'Solving the Advent of Code 2015 Day 21 puzzle using TypeScript.'
 tags: advent-of-code advent-of-code-2015 typescript
 ---

-On the twenty first day of Advent of Code 2015 we are asked to help 'Little Henry Case' beat the boss in a new video game he got for Christmas.
+On the twenty-first day of Advent of Code 2015, we are asked to help 'Little Henry Case' beat the boss in a new video game he got for Christmas.

 <!--more-->

 ## Part 1

-The game is a turn-based, in which we buy available shop items before fighting a given boss (with a configuration that is provided as input).
+The game is turn-based, in which we buy available shop items before fighting a given boss (with a configuration that is provided as input).
 The rules can be read by visiting the [problem specification](https://adventofcode.com/2015/day/21).
-For part one, we are asked to work out what is the least amount of gold we can spend and still win the fight.
+For part one, we are asked to work out the least amount of gold we can spend and still win the fight.
 We will begin by getting a copy of the shop items that are available for purchase.

 ```typescript